MatteoGuadrini/PSCouchDB/docs/source/documents.rst

     Get-CouchDBDocument -Database test -Document "Hitchhikers"

-In this table you can find all the possible parameters to get the documents with this cmdlet.
+In this table you can find all the possible parameters to get the document.

 ================    ===========
 PARAMETER           DESCRIPTION